standardnotes/snjs/specification.md

 Authentication is a one-time transfer of information between client and server.
 In short, clients generate a long secret key by stretching a user-inputted password using a KDF.
 The first half of that key is kept locally as the "master key" and is never revealed to the server.
 The second half of that key is sent to the server as the "account server password".

-The master key is then used to encrypt an arbitrary amount of items keys.
+The master key is then used to encrypt an arbitrary number of items keys.
 Items keys are generated randomly and not based on the account password.
 Items keys are used to encrypt syncable data, like notes, tags, and user preferences.
 Items keys themselves are also synced to user accounts, and are encrypted directly with the master key.

 When a user's master key changes, all items keys must be re-encrypted with the new master key.
 Accounts should generally have one items key per protocol version, so even in the event where many protocol upgrades are created, only a few KB of data must be re-encrypted when a user's credentials change (as opposed to completely re-encrypting many megabytes or gigabytes of data).

 Data is also encrypted client-side for on-device storage.
 When an account is present, all local data is encrypted by default, including simple key-value storage (similar to a localStorage-like store).
 Persistence stores are always encrypted with the account master key, and the master key is stored in the device's secure keychain (when available).

 Clients also have the option of configuring an application passcode, which wraps the account master key with an additional layer of encryption.
 Having a passcode enabled is referred to as having a "root key wrapper" enabled.
-When a root key is wrapped, it's stored in local storage as an encrypted payload, and the keychain is bypassed.
+When a root key is wrapped, it is stored in local storage as an encrypted payload, and the keychain is bypassed.
 This allows for secure key storage even in environments that don't expose a keychain, such as web browsers.

 This document delineates client-side procedures for key management and generation, data encryption, and storage encryption.
 Concepts related to server syncing and server session management are outside the scope of this document.
 This document however wholly covers any values that a server would receive, so even though syncing and server session management is out of scope, the procedures outlined in this document should guarantee that no secret value is ever revealed to the server.

 ## Key Management

-**There are three main concepts when it comes to keys:**
+**There are three main concepts as related to keys:**

 1. **A root key**—based on an account's user-inputted password.
 There exists only one root key per account.
 2. **A root key wrapper**—_wraps_ a root key (encrypts it) with an additional layer.
-This is a local-only construct, and translates directly as an 'app passcode' feature.
+This is a local-only construct, and translates directly as an "application passcode" feature.
 3. **Items keys**—used to encrypt items.
-There can exist many items keys.
+There can exist many items keys, and one items key can encrypt many items.
 Each items key is encrypted with the root key.
 When the root key changes, all items keys must be re-encrypted using the new root key.

 ### Key Generation Flow

 1. User registers with an email (`identifier`) and a `password`.
-2. `password` is run through KDF to generate 512-bit key, which is then split in two, as part of a single `rootKey`.
+2. `password` is run through a KDF to generate a key, which is then split in two, as part of a single `rootKey`.
    1. The first half is the `masterKey`.
    2. The second half is the `serverPassword`.
 3. Client registers user account with server using `email` and `rootKey.serverPassword`.
-4. Client creates new random 256-bit key `itemsKey`.
+4. Client creates new random key `itemsKey`.
 This key is encrypted directly with `rootKey.masterKey`, and the encrypted `itemsKey` is assigned a UUID and uploaded to the user's account.
 (Each `itemsKey` is a traditional item, just like a note or tag.)

 ### Password change or protocol upgrade flow

 **When a user changes their password, or when a new protocol version is available:**

-1. Client generates new `rootKey` using account identifier and password, and thus generates new `rootKey.masterKey` and `rootKey.serverPassword` and `keyParams`, which include the protocol version and other public information used to guide clients on generating the `rootKey` given a user password.
+1. Client generates new `rootKey` using account identifier and password, and thus generates new `rootKey.masterKey`, `rootKey.serverPassword`, and `keyParams`, which include the protocol version and other public information used to guide clients on generating the `rootKey` given a user password.
-2. Client submits new `rootKey.serverPassword` to server.
+2. Client submits new `rootKey.serverPassword` and `keyParams` to server.
 Note that the changing the `serverPassword` does not necessarily invalidate a user's session.
-Sessions are handled through a separate server specification.
+Sessions management is outside of the scope of this document.
 3. Client loops through all `itemsKeys` and re-encrypts them with new `rootKey.masterKey`.
 All `itemsKeys` are then re-uploaded to server.
-Note that `itemsKey`s are immutable and their inner key does not change.
+Note that `itemsKeys` are immutable and their inner key never changes.
 The key is only re-encrypted using the new `masterKey`.

 This flow means that when a new protocol version is available or when a user changes their password, we do not need to re-encrypt all their data, but instead only a handful of keys.